nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

 * The application is ready with the required APIs.
 Tested locally.
 Also, dockerized the application.
 * Now working on deploying it on AWS and integrating with Mongodb replicaset and testing the entire functioning.
 * Also, working on HTML part of the User microservice.
+* Also, working on deploying the user module on ECS.

 **Manjunath**
 * Created containaralized application for nodejs backend in AWS with mongoDB cluster.